warmachine22/letter-stacks/README.md

 - Level 20: 4 tiles every 10s
 - Levels 21–24: 4 tiles every 8→5s
 - Level 25: 5 tiles every 6s
-- Level 26 (Extreme): 6 tiles every 6s (fixed tempo)

 Targeting:
 - Levels 7–25: when 2+ tiles drop, 1 targets the tallest stack (random among ties); the rest are random anywhere.
-- Level 26 (Extreme): of the 6 targets each cycle, 2 go to the tallest stack(s); the remaining 4 are random anywhere.

 Tempo behavior:
 - Tempo is fixed per level.
 Submitting words does not change the timer, and the game does not accelerate when idle.

-Extreme level (26):
-- Fixed tempo: 6 tiles every 6s.
-- Targeting mechanic: of the 6 targets each cycle, 2 go to the tallest stack(s) on the board (random among ties); the remaining 4 are random anywhere.

 ## Letter selection and balance